Being vegan in college can be easy and fun! Find our top food suggestions, budgeting printables, easy recipes & lifestyle tips in this guide.

 Congrats, you’ve made it to college!
-A lot of things will get easier now because you get to decide for yourself how you want to spend your day, your money, and your energy.
+A lot of things will be easier now because you get to decide for yourself how you want to spend your day, your money and your energy.

 1. Check how vegan-friendly your college is

 There is also a good chance that your college will have a vegan club — with the rising number of vegans, it’s very likely there are a few more where you are.
 If that’s not the case, how about starting one yourself?

 2. Get educated and prepared

 Remember, college is about spending time with friends too, so don’t make it all about the food and enjoy their company rather than criticizing them for not being vegan.

 3. Talk to the dining hall staff

 Becoming friends with them might not be necessary, but being nice to the people who take care of all things food is a very good idea.

 Now that you’ve educated yourself and learned about all the different foods that you can eat as a vegan, let the staff know about your specific needs — they are usually very keen to make sure every student gets their dietary needs met somehow.

 You can also share some of your favorite vegan recipes or cookbooks so they know what you’re talking about or just come up with some ideas for inexpensive and easy-to-prepare vegan staple foods they could stock up on.